flormarper/quiz15-albertTest/README.md

 #Welcome to Alberto version of QUIZ
 # quiz15-albertTest

-This repository has been update for Examples in :
+This repository has been update for Exercise AUTOLOGOUT in :

 Modulo9_ProyectoQuizIV: CrearModerarComentarios EnQuizes_RelacionarLasTablasBD_SesionAutentiofcarAutorizar_HTTPSeguro (HTTPS)